What is SEGM?

 How accurate is the information on the SEGM website?

-All information shared on the SEGM site undergoes a painstaking, rigorous peer-review process.
-SEGM was the first English-language website to translate and disseminate the Finnish, Swedish, and French position statements and treatment guideline updates regarding pediatric gender medicine.
+All information shared on the SEGM site undergoes a rigorous peer-review process.
+SEGM was the first English-language website to translate and disseminate the Finnish, Swedish, and French position statements and treatment guidelines updates regarding pediatric gender medicine.
 The authenticity of these documents can be easily verified.
 SEGM also reprints, with permission, relevant articles from authoritative publications such as The Economist and The Times.
 As a research-focused organization, SEGM is committed to transparency and debate.
 If there are any errors in the information we share on our website, contact us directly and we will correct the record.